 Targeted therapy: Uses drugs to target and directly attack cancer cells.

 Chemotherapy treatments are available at each of Cancer Care Northwest’s locations.
-Our medical oncology team includes nine board-certified, fellowship-trained physicians, five nurse practitioners, and oncology nurses certified in chemotherapy administration.
+Our medical oncology team includes 13 board-certified, fellowship-trained physicians, nine nurse practitioners, and oncology nurses certified in chemotherapy administration.
 Our medical oncologists have extensive training and experience in the use of medicines and related medical procedures to fight cancer.
 They collaborate closely with other members of your care team—including your surgical oncologist and radiation oncologist—to ensure optimal results.

 What is Chemotherapy?

 Chemotherapy is a form of cancer treatment that uses anticancer medicines to destroy cancer cells or to slow their growth.

 How does it work?

 There are many cancer-fighting drugs used in chemotherapy.
 Depending on your type of cancer, treatment plan and other health needs, your medical oncologists will determine which drug, or combination of drugs, is best for you.

 Chemotherapy may be used alone or in combination with other therapies, such as radiation or surgery.
 You may have more than one doctor working with you to ensure that you receive the best care and treatment for your particular cancer.